+3. IER at Glance

+IER through able leadership managed to sail through, we wit-nessed a double-digit growth in membership, located to a new decent office, held a number of oath events, organized conferences, and various capacity building initiatives.

-We have entered a new era where we should advance the vision and mission of the great Institution of Engineering Rwanda (IER) using all channels of communication available to ensure that every engineering professional is aware of our reason for existence.
-The Engineering Magazine is one big leap forward in our vision to share the activities of IER with members and those aspiring to join the esteemed profession.
-This, our maiden issue, has all the hallmarks of an informational, educational, and entertaining publication.
-In this issue, we shall share tremendous growth achieved in the last three years, despite covid 19 that shocked the world, IER through able leadership managed to sail through, we witnessed a doubledigit growth in membership, located to a new decent office, held a number of oath events, organized conferences, and various capacity building initiatives.
-It's important to note that the Institution got clean audit reports and all outstanding obligations were settled.
-The Secretariat is staffed with competent individuals who have driven IER to great heights and there is no doubt they will continue doing a great job.
-We call upon all members to join hands in the quest to build our Esteemed Institution.
+The Engineering Rwanda Magazine is one big leap forward in our vision to share the activities of IER with members and those aspiring to join the esteemed profession.
+This, our maiden is-sue, has all the hallmarks of an informational, educational, and should advance the vision and mission of the great Institution of Engineering Rwanda professional is aware of our reason for existence.

+We have entered a new era where we

+(IER) using all channels of communication available to ensure that every engineering entertaining publication.

+It's important to note that the Institution got clean audit reports and all outstanding obliga-tions were settled.
+The Secretariat is staffed with Competent Individual who have driven IER to great heights and there is no doubt they will continue doing a great job.

+In the issue, we shall share tremendous growth achieved in the last three years, despite covid 19 that shocked the world,

+We call upon all members to join hands in the quest to build our esteemed Institution.